ferninphilly/terraform-bank-of-england/Day-1/6-Lifecycle Validation/EXERCISE.md

-# 🔄 Terraform Lifecycle Rules - Exercises
+# 🔄 Terraform Lifecycle Rules - Challenge Exercises

-This exercise guide provides challenges for implementing Terraform lifecycle rules.
-You'll need to figure out the implementation details yourself!
+This exercise guide provides challenges for implementing Terraform lifecycle rules. **Figure out the implementation yourself** - these are challenges, not tutorials!

 ## 📚 Prerequisites